panthap2/AssociatingNLCommentCodeEntities/README.md

 A directory with the name `embeddings` should appear, in the root directory, with 3 json files.

+You will need to create a `checkpoints` directory under the root directory.

 Commands to train models are structured as below:

 ```